GorIspolkom/Quize/README.md

 The quiz can be customized, among the parameters:

-1) The number of mistakes allowed to win
+1) The number of mistakes allowed to win.
-2) Response time
+2) Response time.
-3) Exit time after defeat/victory
+3) Exit time after defeat/victory.
-4) Questions in the quiz
+4) Questions in the quiz.
-5) The time between the output of the question elements (question, picture, answer options)
+5) The time between the output of the question elements (question, picture, answer options).

 My tasks in the project are: developing a module for working with email, creating a player profile, working with a virtual keyboard, creating scripts for UI, layout, searching for bugs and errors.